All Episodes

 They just announced this.

-Now they're the Iranians, though we believe them or not.
+Do we believe them or not?

 It is as if we're on the Niagara River, Sol says, and wanted to go ashore before it was too late, but we didn't want to turn on the motors for fear of disturbing the neighbors with excessive noise.

-But at that point the choice is between being serious or being suicidal, and that's where we are internationally today.
+But at that point, the choice is between being serious or being suicidal, and that's where we are internationally today.

-Many years ago there was a book with the title The Suicide of the West.
+Many years ago, there was a book with the title The Suicide of the West.

 It may have been ahead of its time.

-This squeamishness, the indecision, the wishful thinking of the West are its greatest dangers because the West has the power to destroy any other danger, but it does not have the will.
+The squeamishness, the indecision, the wishful thinking of the West are its greatest dangers because the West has the power to destroy any other danger, but it does not have the will.

 People insulated from dangers for generations can indulge themselves in the illusion that there are no dangers, as much of Western Europe has.